-Appeals process: what to do you if you don’t get the school place you wanted
+How best to follow a school appeals process if you don’t get the school place you wanted.

 1. Accept the place you have been given, and go on a waiting list